randomtable/Sec/wordpress/readme.md

 Disable WordPress Search Feature adding the snippet in the "functions.php" file in theme folder

 Insert htaccess template in the WP htaccess

+Add Xabal Code in "waf.php" in the server root